KillerzScrubbie/fragile/README.md

 # Dev Logs

 Log #5
-- Created level 2 will increase the player skills to use dash ability
+- Created level 2 with an increase in difficulty to improve the player skills to use dash ability
 - Added a new zoom-out button to see the surroundings
 - Created a basic scene linking
 - Added more sound effects